Cais/bns-corner-logo/readme.txt

 Please stay current with your WordPress installation, your active theme, and your plugins.

 == Changelog ==
+= 1.6 =
+* released ...
+* confirmed compatible with WordPress 3.3

 = 1.5 =
 * released June 2011
 * confirmed compatible with WordPress version 3.2-beta2-18085
-* enqueued styelsheet
+* enqueue stylesheet
 * updated 'option' code to use `selected()`
-* cleaned up and resized the widget options display
+* cleaned up and re-sized the widget options display
 * updated the option panel screenshot to show the new size

 = 1.4 =
 * released February 6, 2011
 * correct version requirement message
 * added option to open "URL to follow" in new page
-* moved common inline styles to plugin's stylesheet
+* moved common inline styles to plugin stylesheet

 = 1.3.3 =
 * released December 12, 2010